MicrosoftDocs/visualstudio-docs/docs/install/visual-studio-administrator-guide.md

 ::: moniker-end

 - Clarify your security and compatibility needs.
-Microsoft recommends that your organization always uses the latest and most secure software?
+Microsoft recommends that your organization always uses the latest and most secure software.

 ::: moniker range="=vs-2019"

- - Make sure you understand the Support options for Enterprise and Professional customers.
+ - Make sure you understand the support options for Enterprise and Professional customers.
 For more information, refer to the [Visual Studio product lifecycle and servicing](/visualstudio/releases/2019/servicing-vs2019#support-options-for-enterprise-and-professional-customers) page.

 ::: moniker-end